 Season of use did make a difference as the graphs below illustrate.
 In the CARM treatment, some pastures got grazed quite heavily, but this was offset by other pastures that got grazed very lightly.
 In contrast, TRM pastures were grazed more evenly across the board.
-Those pastures where more regrazing occurred were during the early season when western wheatgrass was more palatable, and stock density (more animals for a short time) was higher.
+Any regrazing happened during the early season when western wheatgrass was more palatable, and stock density (more animals for a short time) was higher.

 The most important take home message

-Stocking rate is the major driver of behind how many plants are regrazed, NOT the grazing system.
+Stocking rate is the major driver behind how many plants are regrazed, NOT the grazing system.

 If you notice, each of the graphs above include a block for “light” grazing and one for “heavy grazing.”
 These represent data from pastures included in a study that has been ongoing since 1939 comparing a light stocking rate (20% utilization) and a heavy stocking rate (60% utilization).

 When you look at the data and compare the results of the heavily stocked pasture to the moderately stocked CARM and TRM pastures, you see what happens when stocking rates increase.
 If you have too many animals grazing, you’re going to run into regrazing no matter what you do.
 In contrast, season-long rest is “built-in” for ranches stocked at light-to-moderate rates, regardless of grazing system.